cheptsov/kotlin-nosql/README.md

 # Kotlin NoSQL

 Kotlin NoSQL is a NoSQL database query and access library for [Kotlin](http://github.com/JetBrains/Kotlin) language.
-It offers a powerful DSL for working with key-value, column and document NoSQL databases.
+It offers a powerful and type-safe DSL for working with key-value, column and document NoSQL databases.

-The following NoSQL databases are supported for now:
+The following NoSQL databases are supported now:

 - MongoDB